 It’s quite sickening that even at this age of technological advancement, popular email clients like Gmail still refuse to accept attachments to the north of 25MB because of Gmail attachment limit.

-And it gets worse if you don’t really know whether your email was opened (or not) after putting up a lot of effort to sending it.
+It gets worse if you don’t get to know whether your email was opened (or not) after putting such efforts in sending it.